-Of all the suggestions I make, this one seems to be the most uncomfortable for my female clients.
+Of all the suggestions I make, this is one that seems to be the most uncomfortable for my female clients.
 They gasp and roll their eyes when I suggest that they need to get better at receiving.
 When a woman is receptive to a man's attempts to please her, he is more likely to take risk on her.
 Receiving is how a woman seduces a man.
 Done consistently, it can also "train" a man.
-Men by their nature want to please women and if they can't hear or feel her pleasure, they are suspicious.
+Men by their nature want to please women; and if they can't hear or feel her pleasure, then they are suspicious.
 Simply telling a man you had a good time is hardly convincing, especially with sex.
 It is a woman's response that men crave more than anything.
-A woman who is hard to please inadvertently trains a man to quit risks with her.
+A woman who is hard to please inadvertently trains a man to quit taking risks with her.
 Do I mean faking your happiness?
 No, but rather than keeping your good thoughts and feelings to yourself, share them with him.
 Don't worry about giving him too much praise or adoration.
-As long as your words and actions are genuine, he will keep coming back for more.
+As long has your words and actions are genuine, he will keep coming back for more.

 Many women forget that men like showing off.
-They get feedback that they are powerful, handsome or clever, based on a positive reaction from a woman.
-When you appreciate his gesture, even if he did the wrong thing, you will be gorgeous in his eyes.
-A woman who tries to be humble by acting indifferent to a man's attempts to please her, will cause his mind to churn.
+They get feedback that they are powerful, handsome, or clever based on a positive reaction from a woman.
+When you can appreciate his gesture, even if he did the wrong thing, you will be gorgeous in his eyes.
+Women who try and act humble by acting indifferent to a man's attempts to please her cause his mind to begin to churn.
 Deep inside his head, the wheels slowly begin to turn as he says to himself, "I won't make that mistake again.
 I thought she would like my gift.
 I really don't know how to please her, so I'll just lay low and not make any more mistakes by giving her the wrong thing.
 Her disapproval is just too painful."
-A man doesn't give to the woman he loves with the intention of making her upset.
+Men don't give to the woman they love with the intention of making her upset.
 There are too many other hurtful things he could do which require less effort!
 The way to encourage a man to give is to always appreciate the gesture.
 In time, his confidence in his ability to please you will increase, and his ears will become more receptive to your suggestions.